 protect what matters

 With the current outbreak of COVID-19 now affecting Irish businesses, schools and universities, Sterile Matters has taken special measures to help address the potential epidemic and reduce its impact .
-With expertise in cleaning and specially trained staff, we are able to offer specialised cleaning and decontamination services to disinfect sites.
+With expertise in fogging and specially trained staff, we are able to offer specialised decontamination services to disinfect sites.
 Our highly trained teams, using specialised equipment, can quickly and professionally decontaminate most sites, including offices, schools, universities, clinics, care homes, cinemas and shops.

 What Are Cold Foggers